wavefrontHQ/docs/pages/doc/logging_overview.md

   The Logs Browser opens in a new tab with the configurations from the **Related Logs** panel:

-  * The selected time window corresponds to `time range` value.
+  * The search time window corresponds to `time range` value.
   * The search query contains the unhidden filters (with the eye icons).
     ![The search query and the selected time window in the Logs Browser.](images/logs_drill_alert_search.png)